 The opening balance of GFA, the net addition during the year FY 2010-11 and the closing balance of GFA are verified with the audited annual accounts for FY 2010-11.
-The MGVCL has adopted the opening balance of GFA at Rs.
-1909 Crore against Rs.
-1913.92 Crore as per the audited accounts for FY 2010-11.
 The depreciation rate of 5.26% adopted is in line with the depreciation rates specified in CERC Tariff Regulations, 2009.

-The Commission has computed the depreciation at Rs.
-106.88 Crore in the truing up for FY 2010-11 as detailed in the table below:
+The Commission, accordingly, approves the depreciation at Rs.
+248.88 crore in the truing up for FY 2010-11 as detailed in the table below: